Documentation

 }

-1. Declare the customPixelEventId prop in the block responsible for sending the desired event, passing as its value an unique ID.
-For example:
+In your store theme code, declare the customPixelEventId prop in the block responsible for sending the desired event, passing a unique ID as its value.
+Example:

 _10